mvolkmann/MyUnixEnv/notes/VueNotes.md

 React uses virtual DOM diffing to determine the actual DOM updates that are required.

-Vue changes all data objects and Vuex state objects to track property changes by modifying them at startup using the `defineProperty` method which adds getter and setter methods for all properties.
+Vue 2 changes all data objects and Vuex state objects to track property changes by modifying them at startup using the `defineProperty` method which adds getter and setter methods for all properties.
 Vue refers to this as making the objects "reactive".
 This has a startup cost, but results in faster determination of required DOM changes than React.
 Perhaps this is why live reload is slower in Vue than in React.

+Vue 3 changes from using generated getters and setters to monitor data changes to using Proxies.
+This is faster (both in initialization of components and runtime usage of them), uses less memory, and supports detecting changes from more JavaScript features.
+This likely means that the following are no longer needed:
+`$set`, `$delete`, and `Array` `$set`.

 ### Ease of Learning